 EU large-scale skills partnership

-This partnership will address the skills gap in the EU and promote the development of a skilled workforce in the solar energy sector.
+Announced in the Solar Strategy, this partnership was launched in March 2023.
+It aims at addressing the skills gap in the EU and promotes the development of a skilled workforce in the renewable energy sector.
 Current bottlenecks in the workforce will become an opportunity for new green jobs in the clean energy transition.

 EU Solar PV Industry Alliance

-The Commission endorsed the creation of a new European Solar PV Industry Alliance in October 2022 to support the objectives of the EU's Solar Energy Strategy, which aims to bring online over 320 GW of solar photovoltaic by 2025 and almost 600 GW by 2030.
-On 9 December 2022, the European Solar PV Industry Alliance was launched by the Commission together with industrial actors, research institutes, associations and other relevant parties.
+The Commission endorsed the creation of a new European Solar PV Industry Alliance in October 2022 to support the objectives of the EU's Solar Energy Strategy, which was launched by the Commission together with industrial actors, research institutes, associations and other relevant parties on 9 December 2022.

 The alliance has endorsed the objective of reaching 30 GW of committed European manufacturing capacity by 2025, across the entire value chain.
 Reaching this objective would deliver €60 billion of new GDP per year in Europe and the creation of more than 400,000 new jobs.